MobileLifestyle/MobileLifestyle.github.io/_pages/participate.md

         <li><b>Workshop Day</b>: <br/> September, 18th (see <a href='Schedule'>Schedule</a>)</li>
         </ul>"
 ---
+The workshop focuses on inclusion, which relates not only to accessibility but also to cultural differences and diversity.

-This workshop invites people from different cultures, backgrounds, and affiliations to explore the interplay of automated vehicles and other road users.
+We invite researchers and practitioners from different cultures, backgrounds, and disciplines to explore inclusive interaction between AVs and other road users.
+Their interests may involve inclusion or assistive devices for children, seniors, or people with disabilities, but also vehicular user interfaces.
-The workshop emphasizes cultural differences, diversity, and inclusive design solutions for the interaction of AVs and VRUs.

-We welcome researchers and practitioners with interest in accessible technology, interactive technologies for children, seniors, or people with impairments, or automotive user interfaces.
-Specifically, we want to reach those developing interfaces for traffic participants (e.g., pedestrians, or cyclists), inclusive interfaces (addressing, e.g., visually impaired people), or external human-machine interfaces for AVs.

 ## Registration
 You have two options for participation: